eugenetsi/xapi/README.md

 ## Usage <a name="usage"></a>
 To use the external API you have to create environment variables with the names `EXT_API_HOST_FOOTBALL` and `EXT_API_KEY_FOOTBALL`, export the variables and source the script.
-Ask me to get the working keys.

 Example script is provided in `./example_ext_api`.